h15200/notes/typescript-react.md

   num = 0,
   str = "N/A",
 }: {
-  num?: number; // must be optional if defautls are used str?: string; // same
+  num?: number; // must be optional if defaults are used str?: string; // same
 }) {
   return (